weatherspud/dice-notation/README.md

 # Overview

-Generate random numbers using dice notation.
+Generate random integers and compute odds using dice notation.

 # How to Run